a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

-# AWS EC2 User Data script to launch a quick Splunk lab
+# AWS EC2 User Data script to launch a quick Splunk lab install

 This is a simple shell script to use as "User Data" when launching an AWS EC2 instance serving as a Splunk quick Lab.